 The results for the year are shown in the statement of comprehensive income in the financial statements.
-The Fund recorded total distributed comprehensive unitholders' earnings of GH¢3,202,512 as against GH¢8,205,029 in 2017.
-The decrease in total distributed comprehensive unitholders' earnings can be attributed to lower investment returns on the stock market during the year.
+The Fund recorded total distributed comprehensive unitholders' earnings of GH¢1,589,482 as against total distributed comprehensive unitholders' earnings of GH¢3,113,110 in 2017.
+The decrease in net distributed unitholders' earnings is attributed to the price declines of some of the Fund's equity holdings.